-How Much Does it Cost to Paint a Truck?
+How Much Does it Cost to Paint a Truck in 2020?

 Painting a truck gives you the chance to rejuvenate the look or try out a different color altogether.
 Besides choosing a color, one of the biggest things to consider is the cost to paint a truck before getting started.
 While we can’t tell you exactly what it cost to paint a truck, we can help you ballpark your answer.